 The National Hispanic University (NHU) was established in 1981 in Oakland, California, to serve the needs of Hispanics and other underserved groups.
 As our founding president and academic visionary for 22 years, Dr. B. Roberto Cruz believed that a small, private independent college could make a difference in the graduation rate of Hispanics and other minorities.

+Since our founding in 1981, NHU has profoundly changed the lives of our students and the communities we served.
 In 1990, we established a second campus in San Jose and began reaching out to the community with Oakland's Upward Bound program for economically disadvantaged high school youths.
 Our community outreach efforts grew the following year when we established the Educational Talent Search program in San Jose to reach middle and high school students from low-income backgrounds.
 Also in 1991, we introduced our Translation and Interpretation certificate program for English and Spanish speakers.

 In 1992, our Oakland campus merged with the San Jose campus, and then in 1995, we moved to our current location in San Jose.